MattiaPandolfoVR/MetaPhage/README.md

 ### `--skip_bracken`

-Specify whether to perform the quantification with Bracken or not.
+(Boolean) Specify whether to perform the quantification with Bracken or not.
 Default is `false`.

 ### `--bracken_read_length`